 The original Cricut Maker comes with a Fabric Grip Mat and a Light Grip Mat.
 The Explore Air 2 comes with a light grip cutting mat.
 Either way, you get a cutting mat with these machines so that you can start making projects.

 If your Cricut mats are well cared for and used properly they will last a very long time.
 I’ve never been unhappy with the Cricut Mats and when I’ve purchased them, I usually order them directly from Cricut when they have a sale on them.
+I do HIGHLY recommend using the name brand mats for your machine.

 I still have the mats that came with my Cricut Maker, but they are starting to lose their grip and I’ve replaced them with new Cricut Brand mats.
 However, I did want to see if the generic mats from Amazon would work well with my Maker, so I decided to order a set.